 E-commerce in the experience economy – How VA, AR and drone deliveries are shaping customer experience

-E-commerce and internet has created a huge disruption in the way we shop.
+E-commerce and the internet have created a huge disruption in the way we shop.
 People are more inclined towards online shopping with the convenience of getting things delivered to their doorstep.
-With unfettered access to an abundance of information at our fingertips and innumerable options at our disposal the way we make a purchase decision has undergone a 360 degree turn.
+With unfettered access to an abundance of information at our fingertips and innumerable options at our disposal the way we make a purchase decision has undergone a 360-degree turn.

 Customers are spending a lot of time researching, browsing, and arming themselves with information before making a purchase decision.